pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 You will create brain masks for your data by using a training data set consisting of previously created and edited masks.
 We typically use T2 images (if you have acquired these) to make masks for both T2 and T1 images.
 There is a default training set that we use, however depending on your dataset you may need to create your own training data (e.g., if you are imaging children)

-First, make sure you are in the `strct` directory in your `PipelineTraining` directory, then enter:
+First, make sure you are in your `PipelineTraining` directory, then enter:
 ```
-nifti_atlas -t sample-T2-xc.nii.gz -o sample-T2 -n 8 --train t2
+nifti_atlas -t derivatives/sub-sample/ses-1/anat/sub-sample_ses-1_desc-Xc_T2w.nii.gz -o derivatives/sub-sample/ses-1/anat/sub-sample_ses-1_desc-Xc_T2w -n 8 --train t2
 ```
 This command will generate a mask for your T2 image, however it takes several hours to finish running.

 * Because `nifti_atlas` takes so long to run, we have saved you the trouble of having to wait for the script to finish on your data.
-Instead, you can find an already generated sample T2 mask for your data in the `Other` directory in `PipelineTraining`.
-The file is called `sample-T2-mask.nii.gz`.
+Instead, you can find an already generated sample T2 mask for your data in the `Other` directory in `PipelineTraining/sourcedata/sub-sample/ses-1`.
+The file is called `sub-sample_ses-1_desc-T2wXcMabs_mask.nii.gz`.
+(Note how **Mabs** was added to the `desc` signifier - this tells whoever is using this data after you that a Mabs script was used to generate this mask file.
+This is an example of how BIDS can be a convenient and descriptive convention for data sharing.)
-* Now you can enter control+c into the terminal to stop the `nifti_atlas` script, and you can copy the mask file into your `strct` directory for use in further processing.
+* Now you can enter control+c into the terminal to stop the `nifti_atlas` script, and you can copy the mask file into your `derivatives/sub-sample/ses-1/anat` directory for use in further processing.
 Follow the same template as you did when you copied the sample files at the beginning of this tutorial, though you will not need the `-r` this time, since it is just one file.

 * In addition to the brief overview of masking laid out below, there is also a manual dedicated just to masking that you can take a look at.
 It is a little outdated because it uses an older version of 3D Slicer, but the main part about how to edit structural masks effectively continues to be relevant.
 You should pay particular attention to the section "Initial Editing" through "Reviewing the Mask".
 You don't have to do it how the maker of the manual does it exactly, but she offers many helpful pieces of advice: